 To determine if you have Marfan syndrome, your Manhattan heart doctors has to conduct a Marfan syndrome test.
 Because the symptoms of connective tissue disorders often mirror each other, Marfan symptom is a difficult condition to identify.
 A Marfan syndrome genetic test may be required.
 Diagnostic tests for Marfan syndrome include:

 - This Marfan syndrome test employs sound waves that show live images of your heart as it’s functioning.
-Your cardiologist doctor reviews your heart valves, along with the size of your aorta to make sure your heart anatomy is normal.
+Your local cardiologist doctor reviews your heart valves, along with the size of your aorta to make sure your heart anatomy is normal.

 - Eye tests.
 A slit-lamp exam tests you for cataracts, lens dislocation or a detached retina.
 An eye pressure test determines if you have glaucoma, which happens when the pressure in your eye remains elevated for a long period of time.
 Glaucoma is a symptom of Marfan syndrome.

 - Genetic testing.
 If you have the genetic mutation, it was likely passed down to you from your parents.
 A Marfan syndrome genetic test confirms if this is the case.